lampepfl/scala3-macro-tutorial/docs/tutorial/inline.md

 ```

 In this case, when inlined, the call to `log` is de-virtualized and known to be on `PrintLogger`.
-Therfore the code can bee inlined.
+Therefore the code can bee inlined.

 #### Summary of inline methods
 * All `inline` methods are final.